ldynia/git-workshop/readme.md

 ```

 ## Vocabulary
-To makes things easier Let's level up and gain necessary vocabulary to work with git.
+To makes things easier let's level up and gain necessary vocabulary to work with git.
 * **remote** - refers to git repository hosted in the cloud.
 * **origin** - refers to branch on remote.
 * **branch** - direction of your work within your git repository.